People's Liberation Army at the 1989 Tiananmen Square protests and massacre: From the north

-Converging on the square – June 4
+June 4

+In Tiananmen Square

 At about 1:30 a.m., the 38th Army and the 15th Airborne Corps arrived at the north and south ends of the square respectively.
 The 14th Artillery Division had reached the Museum of Chinese History, on the east side of the square, at 12:15 a.m.
 The 27th and 65th Armies spilled out of the Great Hall of the People on the west side of the square.
 The 63rd Army held the east side of the square.
 The 24th, 39th, 54th Armies and the 14th Artillery Division controlled the perimeter of the square, and by 2:00 a.m., the encirclement was complete.
 Crowds trying to re-enter the square from East Chang'an Avenue were driven off by gunfire.
 At the time, several thousand students remained huddled around the Monument to the People's Heroes inside the square.

 As the students debated what to do, Hou Dejian negotiated for safe passage out of the square with the army.
 At 3:30 a.m., at the suggestion of two doctors in the Red Cross camp, Hou Dejian and Zhuo rode in an ambulance to the northeast corner of the square and spoke with Ji Xinguo, the political commissar of the 336th Regiment, who relayed the request to command headquarters, which agreed to grant safe passage for the students to the southeast.
 At 4:00 a.m., the lights on the square abruptly shut, signalling the end of the army's patience.
 To break the students' spirits, Company No. 5 of the 2nd Bridgade, 334th Regiment knocked down the Goddess of Democracy statue at the north end of the square.
 At 4:30 a.m., the lights relit as the soldiers moved into action.

 Under the leadership of brigadier commander Wu Yunping of the 44th Airborne Brigade, troops advanced on the Monument and at about 4:40 a.m., shot out the students' loudspeakers.
 By then, the majority of the students had been persuaded by Liu Xiaobo and Hou Dejian to leave the square.
-The students left the square to the southeast.
+After negotiations with the soldiers, the students left the square to the southeast.
 Some were beaten by soldiers along the way.
 Army vehicles then ran over the tent city, leading to conflicting accounts as to whether there were casualties inflicted as a result.
+Both Hou and Liu however have stated to have seen no killings in the square.Jay Mathews, writing in the Columbia Journalism Review, stated: "A few people may have been killed by random shooting on streets near the square, but all verified eyewitness accounts say that the students who remained in the square when troops arrived were allowed to leave peacefully."
 By 5:30 a.m. the square was cleared.
 Debris was lifted out by helicopter.

-At least three students were killed by lethal gunfire in and around the square.
-After the square was cleared, clashes between residents and soldiers continued for several more days.
-The military, especially the intelligence units, undertook to make massive arrests of "violent thugs."
-Some units engaged in torture.